FIL3SAV3D/FIL3SAV3D/README.md

-- 👋 Hi, I’m @FIL3SAV3D
+- Hello, I’m @FIL3SAV3D
-- 👀 I’m interested in machine learning, especially with AI.
-I also meddle in a bit of game programming and mathematical challenges like the Euler project.
+- I’m interested in game programming and mathematical challenges like the Euler project.
-- 🌱 I’m currently learning Python.
+- I’m currently learning C++ & C#.
-- 💞️ I’m looking to collaborate on not a lot at the moment, im still quite new to this.
-- 📫 How to reach me; Discord: FIL3SAV3D#0404.
+- How to reach me; Discord: FIL3SAV3D#0404.

 <!---
 FIL3SAV3D/FIL3SAV3D is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.